Canon SL2 vs Sony A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The SL2 lacks such a headphone port.

-Both the SL2 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the A9 have been discontinued, but can regularly be found used on ebay.
 The A9 was replaced by the Sony A9 II, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Sony A9 Manual.
+Further information on the features and operation of the SL2 and A9 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Sony A9 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SL2 and the Sony A9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.